cmaves/async-rustbus/README.md

 Also the [DBus Specification](https://dbus.freedesktop.org/doc/dbus-specification.html#message-protocol-handling-invalid) specifies that no recovery should be atttempted:
 >> For security reasons, the D-Bus protocol should be strictly parsed and validated, with the exception of defined extension points.
 >> Any invalid protocol or spec violations should result in immediately dropping the connection without notice to the other end.

+* This crate's `RpcConn` sends and waits for the DBus hello message on connection.
+The original requires that you manually handle this message and response.

 * This crate support TCP streams for connection to remote servers.
 *Note:* TCP streams are unencrypted and should be done using an SSH-tunnel or something else.